 - minimization of heat.

 Regarding the last point, heat is the enemy of anyone needing an affordable IT environment.
 Cooling typically represents the primary element of operating expenses for a data center.
-Using cooler systems allows hosting providers to pass energy savings on to its clients.
+Using cooler systems allows hosting providers to pass energy savings on to their clients.

 4. Disk fragmentation